 - Name(s)s and email address(es) of other committee member(s)

 Final oral examination meeting.
 The student should arrange a 2-hour meeting of his/her dissertation committee for the final oral examination.
+The student should contact the Department Office Assistant to schedule a room for the meeting if it is held in person.
 The meeting may be scheduled during the fall, spring, or summer semester.
 However, it is the prerogative of faculty members to decline to meet during the summer and thus students are encouraged to schedule the meeting during the fall or spring semester.
 It is the responsibility of the student to find a 2-hour meeting time that is suitable to all committee members.
 It is advisable to begin scheduling several weeks in advance of the desired meeting date.
 More information about paperwork needed for thesis and dissertation meetings is included in Appendix B and on the department website.

 During the first week after distribution of the dissertation document, committee members are encouraged to look over the document.
 If a committee member should decide that the document is of such low quality that the formal examination is not warranted, s/he will notify the Director of Graduate Studies and the student’s dissertation chair.
 In such instances, the committee will be convened without the student to decide whether or not the examination should be held.
 If the majority decision is against holding the examination, this will be viewed as failing the final oral examination, and the student will be expected to make improvements and schedule another final oral examination.
 Should there be no objection received within a week of the distribution of the dissertation, the examination shall proceed as scheduled.